 Dress Pants: Dress pants must be khaki colored, with belt loops.
-Acceptable fabrics for the dress pants are cotton, polyester or poly-blend.
+Acceptable fabrics for the dress pants are cotton, polyester, or poly-blend.
 A solid-colored black or dark brown dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
 Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
 Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).

-Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option for students year-round.
-It is highly recommended that high school students limit the wear of khaki shorts to first and fourth quarter.
-Acceptable fabrics for the shorts are cotton, polyester or polyblend.
+Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Footwear: Students may wear black or dark brown leather or simulated leather dress shoes in lace-up or loafer style (see Footwear document in Appendix).
+Footwear/Socks: Students may wear black or brown leather or simulated leather dress shoes in lace-up or loafer style.
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
-Cloth, canvas, plastic or athletic shoes are not uniform attire.
-Socks must be white or solid black, navy, or dark brown in color, extend above the ankle and be free of visible brand logos, patterns or decorations.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
+Cloth, canvas, plastic, or athletic shoes are not uniform attire.
+Socks must be white or solid black, navy, or dark brown in color, and extend above the ankle.
+Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.
+Middle School students may wear solid black sneakers, as long as the sole and logo are all completely black.

 Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors) .
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair may not change color during the school year.
 Accommodations for religious reasons are permitted.

 Jewelry: All jewelry must be tasteful and worn in a non-distracting manner.
 Students are permitted to wear one watch, one finger ring and one necklace.
-Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces are permitted.
+Only simple, fine-gauged, 16 to 20-inch, silver or gold chain necklaces are permitted.
 Necklaces must be worn inside the shirt.
 One charity/motivational bracelet may be worn to support an appropriate cause provided it does not make inappropriate allusions.